Humm1ngB1rd77/DigitalBusinessCard/README.md

 # 🪪 Digital Business Card

-A fun side project I built as a unique way to represent myself at **cybersecurity conferences**.
+This is a fun side project I built as a unique way to represent myself at **cybersecurity conferences**.

 When someone scans the QR code on my **physical business card**, they land on a hosted page from this repo.
 The page includes:
 - 🔗 Links to my **LinkedIn** and **GitHub**
 - 🕵️ A small **CTF-style puzzle** — solve it to unlock my CV

 The goal: turn a simple business card into something **interactive and memorable**.

 ---